Batterway Cinnamon-Crunch Coffee Cake

 - 3 Tbsp melted butter or margarine

-- Measure the first 4 ingredients into a bowl; blend.
+- Measure the sugar, salt, flour and shortening into a bowl; blend.
 Set aside.
 Pour the water into a mixing bowl; add the yeast.
 Stir; let stand 3 to 5 minutes.
 Add the eggs, vanilla, and ½ the flour-mixture.
 Beat 2 minutes with electric mixer on medium speed, or by hand until smooth.
 Stop mixer.
 Add the remaining flour mixture and beat again with a spoon until smooth, about 1 to 1½ minutes.
 Scrape down batter from sides of bowl.
 Cover.
 Let rise in warm place until doubled, about 30 minutes.

 - Meanwhile, prepare topping: combine topping ingredients in bowl.
 Set aside.